nngogol/PySimpleGUIDocGen/db/2_readme.md

 Tabs are another of PySimpleGUI "Container Elements".
 It is capable of "containing" a layout just as a window contains a layout.
 Other container elements include the `Column` and `Frame` elements.

 Just like windows and the other container elements, the `Tab` Element has a layout consisting of any desired combination of Elements in any desired layouts.
-You can have Tabs inside of Tabs inside of Columns inside of Windows, etc.
+You can have Tabs inside of Tabs inside of Columns inside of Windows, etc..

 `Tab` layouts look exactly like Window layouts, that is they are **a list of lists of Elements**.

 *How you place a Tab element into a window is different than all other elements.*  You cannot place a Tab directly into a Window's layout.

+Also, tabs cannot be made invisible at this time.
+They have a visibility parameter but calling update will not change it.

 Tabs are contained in TabGroups.
 They are **not** placed into other layouts.
 To get a Tab into your window, first place the `Tab` Element into a `TabGroup` Element and then place the `TabGroup` Element into the Window layout.